-Bill’s debut feature, Runaway, was hailed by critics as “Brilliant” and “Hitchcockian” as it premiered to universal accolades at Tribeca and Toronto.
+Bill True’s debut feature, Runaway, was hailed by critics as “Brilliant” and “Hitchcockian” as it premiered to universal accolades at Tribeca and Toronto.
 It went on to screen worldwide at Avignon, Woodstock, Vail, Palm Springs, and other top festivals.
 Bill also took the top prize at the Austin Film Festival for his work on Runaway, which was subsequently released by eOne Films.

 He got his start as a stage actor and director.
 As an actor, Bill worked with legendary lyricist Tim Rice, starring in the title role in the American premiere of Rice’s rock opera, Blondel.
-As a director, Bill was selected to participate in the Guthrie Theatre’s exclusive Director’s Lab.
+As a director, Bill participated in the Guthrie Theatre’s exclusive Director’s Lab.

 Bill transitioned to playwriting, studying under Tony Award-winner and Oscar nominee Mark Medoff.
 Bill was named one of New Mexico’s Best New Playwrights with his play, Hell is a Diner.
 He was also a company member and dramaturg for Desert Playwrights Theatre Company.
-In 2014, Bill’s multi-media homage to the silent film, He Who Gets Slapped, opened to rave reviews.
+In 2014, Bill’s multimedia homage to the silent film, He Who Gets Slapped, opened to rave reviews.
 Slapped went on to be staged at the LA Theatre Center as part of the Kennedy Center for the Arts theatre festival.

-Outside the entertainment industry, Bill has over a decade of experience in Corporate America as a Project Manager, Business Director and Director of Communications for Fortune 100 companies.
+Outside the entertainment industry, Bill has over a decade of experience in Corporate America as a Project Manager, Business Director, and Director of Communications for Fortune 100 companies.
 He was tapped by SmithKline Beecham in 1996 to spearhead efforts to help define the value equation and operations requirements to propagate managed pharmacy throughout Europe.
 In 1997, Bill headed up the team of pioneers that facilitated the first “mega-migration” in the managed pharmacy industry, successfully consolidating data for nearly 1.5 million members from four different pharmacy benefit managers to a single system.
 Later, Bill oversaw the division that managed pharmacy benefits for the largest segment of UnitedHealth Group’s pharmacy business, managing implementation and operations for over four million lives worldwide.